xbadev/wazuh-siem/01-setup-and-deployment/troubleshooting/indexer-boot-order.md

 Two problems:

 **1. Startup timeout too short.** The wazuh-indexer (OpenSearch/Java-based) had a `TimeoutStartSec=3min` default.
-On a 4 GB RAM VM, the indexer's wall clock startup time was pushing right up against that 3-minute limit — some boots it made it, most it didn't.
+The indexer's wall clock startup time was pushing right up against that 3-minute limit — some boots it made it, most it didn't.

 **2. No service dependencies.** All three Wazuh services (`wazuh-indexer`, `wazuh-manager`, `wazuh-dashboard`) started simultaneously at boot.
 The manager and dashboard depend on the indexer being ready, but systemd didn't know that — so they'd race to start, compete for resources, and the indexer would lose.